Kevin Sinfield: Personal life

 Sinfield became the first rugby league player to be nominated for the BBC Sports Personality of the Year Award, finishing in second place behind Andy Murray in 2015.

 Sinfield is a supporter of Oldham Athletic, and was a regular at games before his rugby career took off.

-His son, Jack Sinfield is a professional rugby league player who plays for Leeds Rhinos.
+His son, Jack Sinfield, is a professional rugby league player who plays for Leeds Rhinos.

 Sinfield featured on the BBC Radio 4's Desert Island Discs on 14 October 2022.

+He published his autobiography, The Extra Mile: My Autobiography, in May 2023.

 Records and statistics

 Sinfield set a number of club and league records during his rugby league career.
-At Leeds, he is the all-time leading points scorer (3,967), and made the third highest number of appearances (521) for the club.
-With a combined total of 4,231 points at club and representative level, he is the third highest points scorer in British rugby league history (behind Neil Fox and Jim Sullivan).
-He is the Super League's record appearance holder (454) and point's scorer.
+At Leeds, he is the all-time leading points scorer (3,967) and he made the third highest number of appearances (521) for the club.
+With a combined total of 4,231 points at club and representative level, he is the third-highest points scorer in British rugby league history (behind Neil Fox and Jim Sullivan).
+He is the Super League's second overall appearance holder (454) and the competition's record point scorer.